wallarm/product-documentation/docs/2.16/quickstart-en/qs-check-operation-en.md

-# Checking the Filter Node Operation
+# Checking the WAF node operation

 [doc-stat-service]:    ../admin-en/configure-statistics-service.md

 If everything is configured correctly, Wallarm filters the requests and proxies the filtered requests in accordance with the configuration file settings.

-To check the correct operation, you must:

-1. Execute the `wallarm-status` request.
-2. Run a test attack.

 ## 1. Execute the `wallarm-status` Request